 Have you decided to follow a training plan to reach your goals, perhaps with the RunMotion Coach app?
-In addition to the traditional endurance runs, it’s a safe bet that you will find interval sessions.
-Let’s see together how to do them well and how they should be laid out.
+In addition to traditional endurance runs, you’ll likely encounter interval sessions.
+Let’s explore how to perform them effectively and structure them.

 Part One: Warming Up